Jenna Bush Hager on Her Grandmother's Needlepoint Stockings– and Missing Her At Christmas

 Ganny left so much of herself here.
 And up until the last year of her life, she needlepointed feverishly.
 She wanted to make sure there were stockings on reserve for great-grandchildren who would come after she was gone.
 That was our Ganny: She wanted to leave the world a little more beautiful through her work, her words, and even her needlepoint stockings.

-(Editor's note: In a recent article reported by People, Jenna shares that former First Lady Barbara Bush had an embroidered stocking "reserved" for her great-grandson Hal.)
+(Editor's note: In an article reported by People, Jenna shares that former First Lady Barbara Bush had an embroidered stocking "reserved" for her great-grandson Hal.)